Adyen/adyen-ios/Adyen.docc/Localization.md

 You can override strings for each key, and for each language and locale.

-1. In Xcode, [create a new](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/LoadingResources/Strings/Strings.html) or use your existing `Localizable.strings` file.
+1. In Xcode, [create a new](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/LoadingResources/Strings/Strings.html) or use your existing `Localizable.strings` / `Localizable.xcstrings` file.

 For example, if your app uses English and Spanish, your project folder should have a `Localizable.strings` file for each locale: